Perovskite solar cell: Hysteretic current-voltage behavior

 Another major challenge for perovskite solar cells is the observation that current-voltage scans yield ambiguous efficiency values.

 The power conversion efficiency of a solar cell is usually determined by characterizing its current-voltage (IV) behavior under simulated solar illumination.
 In contrast to other solar cells, however, it has been observed that the IV-curves of perovskite solar cells show a hysteretic behavior: depending on scanning conditions – such as scan direction, scan speed, light soaking, biasing – there is a discrepancy between the scan from forward-bias to short-circuit (FB-SC) and the scan from short-circuit to forward bias (SC-FB).
 Various causes have been proposed such as ion movement, polarization, ferroelectric effects, filling of trap states, however, the exact origin for the hysteretic behavior is yet to be determined.
 But it appears that determining the solar cell efficiency from IV-curves risks producing inflated values if the scanning parameters exceed the time-scale which the perovskite system requires in order to reach an electronic steady-state.
 Two possible solutions have been proposed: Unger et al. show that extremely slow voltage-scans allow the system to settle into steady-state conditions at every measurement point which thus eliminates any discrepancy between the FB-SC and the SC-FB scan.
+The steady-state conditions with extremely slow voltage-scans can be simulated by drift-diffusion solvers SolarDesign and IonMonger.

 Henry Snaith et al. have proposed 'stabilized power output' as a metric for the efficiency of a solar cell.
 This value is determined by holding the tested device at a constant voltage around the maximum power-point (where the product of voltage and photocurrent reaches its maximum value) and track the power-output until it reaches a constant value.

 Both methods have been demonstrated to yield lower efficiency values when compared to efficiencies determined by fast IV-scans.
 However, initial studies have been published that show that surface passivation of the perovskite absorber is an avenue with which efficiency values can be stabilized very close to fast-scan efficiencies.